Justice Cadish Award for Outstanding Student Note Awarded to UNLV Boyd School of Law Author

 Hall’s winning entry, “Welcoming E-Wills into the Mainstream: The Digital Communication of Testamentary Intent” was honored as the best writing project by a student published in the Law Journal.

-The Justice Elisa Cadish Award has been given since 2015 to a student who shows exceptionalism in topic choice, legal research, legal writing, editing, and collaboration with professors and colleagues.
+The Justice Elissa Cadish Award has been given since 2015 to a student who shows exceptionalism in topic choice, legal research, legal writing, editing, and collaboration with professors and colleagues.

 Earlier winner, Brett Resh (2017), now serves as a law clerk to the Honorable Justice Kristina Pickering.